Language: EN

 How to use a MSSQL database with Node.js

-The mssql module is a Node.js library designed to interact with MSSQL (Microsoft SQL Server) databases asynchronously.
+The mssql module is a Node.js library designed to interact with MSSQL databases (Microsoft SQL Server) asynchronously.

 • Valid user

-• TCP listening
+• Listening for TCP calls

 • SQL Browser enabled

-Connecting Node.js to MSSQL
+How to Connect Node.js to MSSQL

 First, you need to install the mssql module in your project.
 You can do this using npm: